Laine's shootout winner gives Jets 5-4 win over Bruins - Philly

 Hellebuyck made 28 saves to pick up his 40th win for the Jets.
 It was also their seventh straight victory at home.

-Khudobin also stopped 28 shots as Boston ended a four-game road trip 2-0-2.
+Khudobin also stopped 28 shots as Boston ended a four-game road trip 2-0-2 and pulled one point behind Tampa Bay for first place in the Atlantic Division and Eastern Conference.

 The teams were tied 1-1 after the first period and Winnipeg scored twice to take a 3-1 lead into the third.
 The second period ended with Jets defenseman Josh Morrissey being handed a major for boarding the Bruins' Matt Grzelcyk.